gabrielmxavier/DaysCounter/README.md

 ## Why this Tool

-This Tool was created for people who works Vessels to count their worked days, that's why in the interval of 1 day between 2 dates was set to 2 days counted and not just 1.
+This Tool was created for people who works on Vessels to count their worked days, that's why in the interval of 1 day between 2 dates was set to 2 days counted and not just 1.

 ## Project overview